johannesjo/ng-fab-form/README.md

 #### create and share
 You can use this [plunkr as base for your fabulous creation](http://plnkr.co/edit/wVW8ih?p=info)!
 Think you created something useful?
 Then share it!!!
 Either provide a pull-request or leave a comment on the [projects public page](http://johannesjo.github.io/ng-fab-form/).

-If you provie a pull-reqest, please use a feature-branch.
+If you provide a pull-reqest, please use a feature-branch.
 The commit should usually contain two files: A html template and a scss-file.

 ## advanced configurations